-Jo Anne St. Clair, CAAV Steering Committee Chair 2019 and 2020, member of the Legislation & Election (L&E) and E&E Committees, joined the Steering Committee in September 2017.
+Jo Anne St. Clair, CAAV Steering Committee Chair 2019 and 2020, member of the Legislation & Election (L&E) and E&E (now CREAM) Committees, joined the Steering Committee in September 2017.

 Irvin Peckham, CAAV Steering Committee Vice Chair, and Coalition & Communication Committee Chair.
 Irvin joined the Steering Committee in February 2019.

 Now retired, he has been teaching writing at the high school and college level for forty years– in Morgan Hill, CA; the University of Nebraska, Omaha; Louisiana State University; and Drexel University.
 He specializes in and writes about social-class relationships, personal writing, and writing assessment.
 He has been involved in the anti-war movement ever since he first got a letter telling him to report for duty in Viet-Nam.
 He keeps a blog at personalwriting2.blogspot.com.

 Joni Grady, CAAV SC Recording Secretary, SC Chair 2017 – 2018, former Chair of the Education and Events (E&E) Committee, CAAV facebook page administrator.

 See Joni’s evocative letter to the Daily News-Record published May 3, 2016: Climate Skeptics Imperil Us All.